till-f/NetMessage/README.md

 ## Error Handling
 Every error or exception in the communication layer triggers the `OnError` event of the server or client.
-If the connection was closed due to the error, the respective `Disconnected` or `SessionClosed` event was triggered first.
+If the connection is closed due to an error, the respective `Disconnected` or `SessionClosed` event is triggered first.

 ## Heartbeats and Keepalive